Skip to main content

 How to Spot a Crypto Scam: 15 Red Flags & Protection Guide 2026

-· By Zipmex · 14 min read
+· By Zipmex · 18 min read

 ⚡ Quick Answer

 To spot a crypto scam, watch for these immediate red flags: guaranteed returns, requests for your seed phrase, urgency tactics, anonymous teams, and unsolicited messages offering investment opportunities.
 Never share your private keys with anyone, always verify contract addresses on CoinGecko or CoinMarketCap, and remember: if someone you met online is pushing crypto investments, you're almost certainly being scammed.
+Only about 10% of stolen crypto is ever recovered.

 Whether you received a suspicious message on Telegram, found a "guaranteed profit" opportunity on social media, or met someone online who suddenly wants to teach you about crypto trading, this guide will help you identify scams before losing a single dollar.